55 stable releases

 option)

-5. Will tune your pattern file with the tune
+7. Tune your pattern file and enumerate named and unnamed variants with the tune

 Use the tune

-subcommand to analyze matched substrings and update the number and/or order of regex patterns in your pattern file according to their matched frequency.
-This can speed up the filtering process.
+for instructions) in a simple shell script to update the number and order of regex patterns in your pattern file according to their matched frequency, further targeting and speeding up the filtering process.

 Specifying the -c